 Cedar Lakes is a 13.5 mile out and back trail located near Libby, Montana that features a lake and is rated as difficult.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from July until September.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from July until September.

 The Forest Service has a decent map of all of the trails connected in the area that you can pick up in the Libby office.
 The "knowledgeable" employees were all "in training" when we got there, so a kindly temp and office worder gave us a printout of trail info and I helped myself to map.
 The FS printout lists this trail as 500 feet vertical, so we chose it.
 Of course, it is actually 3000 feet if you study the map.
 Your tax dollars at work.
 Camping at upper lake is ok but close to water.
 You will want to try to keep your footprint minimal and not tear branches off live trees for your fire.
 Use the dead branches or just go up the ridge trail a few hundred yards and collect blow-down wood for your fire.
 Day hiking from upper lake is great--you can go 2 directions with great views.
 The trail to the lake is a steady climb with lots of blow-down in a 1-mile stretch just inside wilderness boundary.
 Keeps out the horsy crowd.
 Mosquitos increase when you leave the hemlock-cedar forest in lower part.
 Would rate a 5 but the trail itself is a bit tiresome.

 Moderate blowdown in the wilderness area.
 Snow still blocking the trails above the lakes.
 Beautiful scenery.